Have you ever traveled on long-distance Indian trains?

 I have traveled a lot in such fun train journeys, and I can never forget those nicely wrapped fresh sandwiches.

-I like Chutney sandwiches because they are quite healthy and light as compared to other deep fried snacks.
+I like Chutney sandwiches because they are quite light as compared to other deep-fried snacks.
 You don’t feel heavy when you have a couple of pieces along with a hot cup of tea or coffee.

 Apart from long journeys, this sandwich is one such breakfast snack that you can prepare yourself and take it to college class or work.

-It doesn’t require a lot of time to prepare a Chutney sandwich for your healthy breakfast.
+It doesn’t require a lot of time to prepare a Chutney sandwich for your breakfast.

-So, how do you make Chutney sandwich at home?
+So, how do you make the Chutney sandwich at home?

 In the following post, I have shared the Bombay Chutney Sandwich recipe.
 You can make some adjustments as per your taste or available ingredients.

 I have also suggested some easy to make Chutney Sandwich variations in the post below, so do check them out as well.

 I am sure you will love those ideas!